allanragec/InfiniteNavigationController-iOS/README.md

         }
     }

 - On getStateModel() method, you need return a StackItem object.
-StackItem has two parameters:
+The StackItem has two parameters:
-    - A block to return your view controller (this allow the users to use Storyboard or XIB's)
+    - A block to return your view controller (this allow the users to use Storyboard or XIB's).
+Is strongly recomended to avoid the access of your current instance, to avoid memory leaks.
-    - A state model, to persist any state that the user want.
+    - A state model, to persist any state that user want.

 - setState() method is optional, you implement if you need to restore the state of your view again.